YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 The ``Helper`` addon has the following three methods:

-- ``expose`` - Exposes a helper function as global.
-On the server side, this means any mojit instance under a particular request can use the helper.
-On the client, any mojit instance on the page can use the helper.
+- ``expose`` - Exposes a parent mojit's helper function so that on the server side any child mojit instance under a particular request can use the helper.
+On the client, any child mojit instance on the page can use the helper.
 - ``get`` - Allows you to get a specify helper (if given an argument) or all the helpers if not given any arguments.
 - ``set`` - Sets a helper function for a mojit instance.
 Other mojit instances will not